nwxrichardson/aconite/README.md

 # Aconite
 ## Introduction
 This work is based on Eugenia for GMF (https://eclipse.dev/epsilon/doc/eugenia/) targeting instead the Sirius Model Editor.
 It allows you to add EAnnotations to an Ecore based metamodel to generate a Sirius Editor for models that conform to the metamodel.
 It is done in a way that both allows access to all of the feature but the defaults are set in such a way to be a gental introduction to Sirius and aql.
+## Instruction of use
+The full set of instructions on how to get started are in the readme located in the examples file.
+This is to allow the table below to be the main screen as we realise that people will need to refer to this page from time to time.
  ## Options use @sirius.________(name="The Name")
  ### @sirius.diagram
  - name (Unique ID)